bluewormlabs/wpcdnrewrite/README.markdown

 + [WordPress][2] 2.8+

 ### Install
-Place the `wpcdnrewrite.php` file under `wp-content/plugins` on your WordPress install.
+Extract `wpcdnrewrite` into the `wp-content/plugins` directory on your WordPress install.
 Then go to Plugins > Installed Plugins from the WordPress admin site and click _Activate_ below _WP CDN Rewrite_.